MLBB M3 World Championship: Controversy

-On 23 December 2021, circulating on Facebook was the hashtag "#WeWantEstes" that was ultimately a protest hashtag by the MLBB Filipino community to Moonton for their cancellation on the creation of the Estes skin, previously picked by Finals MVP OHEB for it was their trademark hero ever since they competed in M3 alongside MPL Philippines.
+On 23 December 2021, circulating on Facebook was the hashtag "#WeWantEstes" that was ultimately a protest hashtag by the MLBB Filipino community to Moonton for their cancellation on the creation of the Estes skin, previously picked by Finals MVP Oheb for it was their trademark hero ever since they competed in M3 alongside MPL Philippines.
 On the same day, Moonton released a statement stating that "We would like to clarify that the M3 Champion Skin has not yet been determined, and development is still underway".

-Fans of Blacklist International, whom are the champions of M3, were angered and flustered about the cancellation of the Estes skin picked by the team as it was stated by player OhMyV33NUS that the Estes skin would may be cancelled after Moonton denied the creation of an Estes skin because it was not "marketable".
-Moonton has asked him three different and alternative heroes that can ultimately be Estes' replacement which was the Beatrix, Yi Sun-Shin and Mathilda.
+Fans of Blacklist International, who are the champions of M3, were angered and flustered about the cancellation of the Estes skin picked by the team as it was stated by player OhMyV33NUS that the Estes skin would be cancelled after Moonton denied the creation of an Estes skin because it was not "marketable".
+Moonton has asked him for three different and alternative heroes that can ultimately be Estes' replacements which were Beatrix, Yi Sun-Shin, and Mathilda.
 All three trademark heroes of Blacklist International.

-Ultimately on 24 December, meeting with the creative management of Moonton, alongside Tier One Entertainment's co-founders in Alodia Gosiengfiao and Tryke Gutierrez, Estes would be the official M3 Championship hero that will obtain a skin by the team of Blacklist International.
+Ultimately on 24 December, meeting with the creative management of Moonton, alongside Tier One Entertainment's co-founders in Alodia Gosiengfiao and Tryke Gutierrez, Estes would be the official M3 Championship hero that will obtain skin from the team of Blacklist International.
 The announcement came with the hashtag "#WeChooseEstes".